DRAGONFLY FARMS CSA

 their food, their time, and leisure.

-No rhetoric or explanations; we are a working farm with a real name and location.
+We are a working farm with a real name and real location.

 Why do I have to pay in advance?